-Do Do not Read all of the instructions carefully before using the syringe.
-Keep unused syringes in the original carton and store in the refrigerator between 36°F and 46°F (2°C and 8°C).
+Do Do not Read all of the instructions carefully before using the pre-filled pen.
+Keep unused pens in the original carton and store in the refrigerator between 36°F and 46°F (2°C and 8°C).
 Keep the carton in an insulated bag with an ice pack when traveling.
-Let the syringe warm up at room temperature for at least 30 minutes before using.
-Use the syringe within 14 days after taking it out of the refrigerator or insulated bag.
-Keep the syringe and all medicines out of the reach of children.
-Do not use the syringe if it has been damaged or the needle cap is missing or not attached.
-Return the syringe and the package it came in to your pharmacy.
-Do not remove the needle cap until just before you are ready to inject.
-Do not touch the needle.
-Do not re-use the syringe or try to put the cap back on the syringe.
-Do not freeze or heat up the syringe.
-Do not expose the syringe to direct sunlight.
+Let the pen warm up at room temperature for at least 60 minutes before using.
+Use the pen within 14 days after taking it out of the refrigerator or insulated bag.
+Keep the pen and all medicines out of the Do not use the pre-filled pen if it has been damaged or the orange cap is missing or not attached.
+Return the pen and the package it came in to your pharmacy.
+Do not remove the orange cap until just before you are ready to inject.
+Do not touch the yellow needle cover.
+Do not try to put the orange cap back on the pen.
+Do not re-use the pen.
+Do not freeze or heat up the pen.
+Do not expose the pen to direct sunlight. reach of children.
 Do not inject through your clothes.